Ilaris Patient Tips

 1. How it works

-- Ilaris (canakinumab) is a biologic medicine that works by attaching to and blocking interleukin-1 beta (IL-1β), a type of cytokine found in the immune system that causes inflammation.
+- Ilaris (canakinumab) is a biologic medicine that works by attaching to and blocking interleukin-1 beta (IL-1β), a type of cytokine (a small protein) found in the immune system that causes inflammation.
 The immune system is the body's natural defense system that protects against "foreign" invaders.
-By attaching to IL-1β, Ilaris helps to block its interaction with IL-1R and stops the immune system from triggering inflammation.
+By attaching to IL-1β, Ilaris helps to block its interaction with the receptor and stops the immune system from triggering inflammation.

-- In gout flares, IL-1β production is triggered by uric acid crystals in the joint and surrounding tissue via activation of the NLRP3 inflammasome complex.
+- In gout flares, IL-1β production is triggered by uric acid crystals that build up in the body and around joints.
+The crystals cause inflammation and overproduction of IL-1β, which can lead to sudden, severe pain redness, warmth and swelling in the joint.
 Blocking IL-1β overproduction can help lower the acute, painful inflammatory response.

 2. Upsides